-Welcome to the email list
+Welcome to the email list: First steps and guidance

 First of all, immediately after signing up, a welcome email to introduce them to the list.
 They introduce general terms, how their service will be able to help, and give suggestions on where to start.
 You want to motivate them on making small steps and start getting familiar with your brand and start trying out features that they find interesting and helpful.

-A newsletter or themed topics
+A newsletter or themed topics: Latest news and updates